Nemepher/Prepa/README.md

-Contains all the code from my CS course, you should know it.
+Contains all of the code from my CS course, you should know it.